vatsal770/Mini_Projects/README.md

 - Predicts house prices using Linear Regression based on user input.

-#### 🔹 Features:
+#### Features:
 Dual Mode: Explorer and Predictor

 - Data cleaning and anomaly filtering

-- Live price prediction using sklearn’s LinearRegression
+- Live price prediction using Regression techniques

-- Interactive UI with filters for BHK, Area, City, Price
+- Interactive UI with filters for BHK, Area, City, Price of the house

 Dataset Visualizer: Also includes a Jupyter Notebook (visualizer.ipynb) for Data analysis and preprocessing insights.